-Let’s say you have an app with a type ‘House’, and a field ‘unsold’.
-You realized afterwards that the unsold field should be set to yes for all houses, including the entries already created in the database.
+Let’s say you have an app with the type ‘House’, and a field ‘unsold’.
+You realized afterward that the unsold field should be set to yes for all houses, including the entries already created in the database.
 Here’s what the necessary workflow will look like.

 And here is what the action would do, modifying the house sent as a parameter.